-Providing your feline with plenty of toys, cardboard boxes and even paper bags is a great way to stimulate its fun-gene.
+Providing your feline with plenty of toys, cardboard boxes, a scratching post and even paper bags is a great way to stimulate its fun-gene.
 When your cat becomes bored of certain toys put them away and bring out new ones.
 By keeping the toys on a rotation schedule, your cat will feel like it has new things to play with all the time.
 Add some catnip for added playtime fun.

 With the invention of HD televisions, some cat parents are now investing in cat videos.
 These feature birds and rodents in motion that will stimulate your feline's hunting instincts and will definitely get even the laziest of cats interested.

 Cats love to be engaged in play so be sure to take some time each day to play with your feline friend.
 Pull a string along the floor and let you cat chase behind it, use a laser pointer to get your cat running and jumping, bounce ping-pong balls off the walls or use a remote control mouse to get your cat interested in play.
 If you really want to make kitty happy, try catnip bubbles; they're fun for him to pop and to sniff.